-As of December 31, 2021, the Company had NOL carryforwards totaling approximately \$40,863 thousand which have an unlimited carryforward period, of which \$37,762 thousand originate in the United Kingdom.
-At December 31, 2021, the Company had \$3,342 thousand of research and development tax credit carryforwards which also have an unlimited carryforward period.
+As of December 31, 2021, the Company had NOL carryforwards totaling approximately \$40.9 million which have an unlimited carryforward period, of which \$37.8 million originate in the United Kingdom.
+As of December 31, 2021, the Company had \$3.3 million of research and development tax credit carryforwards which also have an unlimited carryforward period.

-As of December 31, 2021, the Company does not have any material unrecognized tax benefit liabilities.
+As of December 31, 2022 and 2021, the Company does not have any material unrecognized tax benefit liabilities.
 The Company files income tax returns in the United Kingdom, Australia, and the United States.
 The associated tax filings remain subject to examination by applicable tax authorities for a certain length of time following the tax year to which those filings relate.
 In the United Kingdom, tax years from 2019 remain subject to examination by Her Majesty's Revenue and Customs.
-In all other jurisdictions, the tax years since inception remain subject to examination by the applicable taxing authorities as of December 31, 2021.
+In all other jurisdictions, the tax years since inception remain subject to examination by the applicable taxing authorities as of December 31, 2022 and 2021.

-16. Commitments and Contingencies
+17. Commitments and Contingencies